TakkoTheBoss/takkotheboss.github.io/src/content/docs/hlang/syntax.md

         <function-body>
     )

-Functions can create your function signature with:
+You can create functions with:
 - Some input
 - No input
 - Some return output